kwurst/CS-448/Syllabus.md

 Worcester State Library has access to many articles through online databases including J-STOR.
 In addition many articles and book chapters are available to students through Inter-Library Loan (ILL).
 With a little planning, ILL expands your ability to get credible information sources about topics you pursue in your course work.
 Finally WSU students are free to use many of the library resources within the consortium.
 Given all of these resources it is extremely unlikely that you should have to pay for access to individual articles.
 Please work with the reference librarians to find the appropriate way to access materials you need.
 You have already paid for these resources through your fees—please make use of them.

 ## Academic Conduct
 Each student is responsible for the contents of the readings, discussions, class materials, textbook and handouts.

 **You should familiarize yourself with Worcester State College’s Academic Honesty policy.
 The policy outlines what constitutes academic dishonesty, what sanctions may be imposed and the procedure for appealing a decision.
 The complete Academic Honesty Policy appears at: [http://www.worcester.edu/Academic-Policies/](http://www.worcester.edu/Academic-Policies/)**

 **If you have a serious problem that prevents you from finishing an assignment on time, contact me and we'll come up with a solution.**

 ## Acknowledgements
-This course is heavily influenced by ongoing discussions with [Dr. Stoney Jackson](http://mars.wne.edu/~hjackson/) of Western New England University beginning during the Fall 2014 semester (with 64 commuting hours in his car, lunches, attending his CS-390 class, and more.)
+This course is heavily influenced by ongoing discussions with [Dr. Stoney Jackson](http://mars.wne.edu/~hjackson/) of Western New England University beginning during the Fall 2014 semester (with 64 commuting hours in his car, lunches, attending his CS-390 class, and more) and still continuing...
 It is also based on materials from the [FOSS2Serve](http://foss2serve.org/index.php/Main_Page)/[Teaching Open Source](http://teachingopensource.org/index.php/Main_Page)/[POSSE](http://teachingopensource.org/index.php/POSSE) community.

 ## Student Work Retention Policy
 It is my policy to securely dispose of student work one calendar year after grades have been submitted for a course.